 When your child gives you a big shock such as this, it can be too easy to be overwhelmed with emotions and not listen to them.
 Finding out why they want to move can help you understand and realise that this decision may be best for them.
 If they are telling you, they are probably pretty serious about the idea and have good reasons for it.

 Assist in Finding Them a Place

-Knowing your child is living somewhere safe can really help in putting your mind at rest.
-There are many accommodations that are security protected, which you can view online to get an idea of what they are like.
-For example, you can find places to live at Collegiate such as this luxurious student accommodation in Lisbon.
-This student accommodation is in the centre of Lisbon, meaning no travelling after dark to the outskirts, and is a great way for your child to make other friends, and most importantly, stay safe.
+Knowing your child is living somewhere safe can really help to put your mind at rest.
+You could help them to find accommodation that is security protected and there are plenty of places you can view online to get an idea of what they are like.
+For example, you can find places to live at Collegiate such as this luxurious student accommodation in the centre of Lisbon or if you are investing in property for your children, use an experienced real estate company such as Bromley Estates in sunny Marbella.
+Choosing centrally located accommodation reduces the risk of having to travel after dark to the outskirts of the city, and is a great way for your child to make other friends, and most importantly, stay safe.

 Look at The Positives